Generally speaking, China is a safe country to travel around, and most people you meet are friendly, honest, and trustworthy.

-Be aware that local laws and penalties, even those which may seem harsh by your home country standards, do apply to you.
-For example, there are strictly enforced laws which prohibit demonstrations unless they have prior approval from the government.
+Be aware that local laws and penalties, even those which may seem harsh by your home country's standards, do apply to you.
+For example, there are strictly enforced laws that prohibit demonstrations unless they have prior approval from the government.
 Penalties for drug offenses are severe, and include the death penalty, as do certain other serious crimes.

 When Lost or in Difficulty

 The police in China are generally very friendly, though they speak very little English except in Beijing, Shanghai or Shenzhen, where some police can generally speak simple fluent English.
 If you are lost then ask for directions as they will usually be happy to help.

 For better communications, simple notes with common expressions both in Chinese and English are recommended.
 Also carry a card with your hotel's name and address in Chinese.

 If a natural disaster occurs you should follow the advice of the local authorities.